netmatrixtech/homebridge-dahua-gate-release/README.md

 ### Prerequisites

 - To use this plugin, you will need to already have:
+  - Dahua VTO intercom with CGI Enabled within its Local Settings and unlock duration set.
   - [Node](https://nodejs.org): latest version of `v22` or `v24`. (`26` not tested)
   - [Homebridge](https://homebridge.io): `v1.6`-`v2.0.1`